Program Preparation Guidelines: Seniors

 - Visit the ICC and set up an Aggie Job Link account.
 Check out jobs/internships, learn tons at a workshop, have your resume and cover letter reviewed, and do a mock interview.
-(It’s a great way to prepare you resume for our application)
+(It’s a great way to prepare your resume for our application)

 - Build relationships with supervisors and faculty members.
 Continue to develop relationships with those who can offer advice regarding where to apply when it comes time to find an internship in DC and can serve as a reference.

 - Think about the future.
-What types of internships will get you the experience you need for your first full time job after college or graduate school.
+What types of internships will get you the experience you need for your first full-time job after college or graduate school.

 - Learn about the Washington Program.
 Go ahead and visit our website, come to an info session, drop by our office, or send us an email.
 Google search to see what types of internships are available in DC.

 - Think about who would be a good reference.
-We require you submit one letter of recommendation.
+We require you to submit one letter of recommendation.
 Choose someone who could speak to your academic or professional work.

 - Friend us, pin us, and follow us!
-Check out our LinkedIn, Facebook, Pinterest and Twitter pages to learn more about the program, Washington Program participants, and receive all the updates.
+Check out our LinkedIn, Facebook, Pinterest, and Twitter pages to learn more about the program, Washington Program participants, and receive all the updates.

 - Have questions about how the Washington Program may affect your graduation plans?
 Meet with your Dean’s Office to make sure that your graduation plans are approved.
 Sometimes residency restrictions or credit limits have to be waived, so meeting with them is the best way to make sure that your graduation plans go smoothly!